No Spark? Try These Fixes Before Replacing Your Ignition Module

 - “The spark plug is new, so the module must be faulty.”

-Even new plugs can be faulty.
+Even new plugs can fail.
 Always test with a known good plug and a spark tester.

 - “There’s no spark, so the ignition module is dead.”

-Often, a shorted kill switch wire is the real culprit.
+A shorted kill switch wire is often the real issue.
 Disconnect it and test again.

 - “I replaced the module but it still won’t start.”

-If HT leads, spark plug boots, or flywheel gaps aren’t checked, the problem persists despite a new ignition module.
+If HT leads, spark plug boots, or flywheel gaps aren’t checked, the problem persists even with a new ignition module.

-Before you spend money on a new module, here are some other areas to check that could save you time and hassle.
+Before spending money on a new module, check these areas to save time and hassle.

 1. Use a Spark Tester

-If you’re unsure whether there’s spark, a spark tester is an inexpensive and reliable tool to confirm it.
+If you’re unsure whether there’s spark, a spark tester is a cost-effective and reliable tool for confirmation.

 We recommend the L&S Engineers Spark Tester (part no. 015 800), designed specifically for 2-stroke machines.
-It’s easy to use and helps take the guesswork out of spark testing.
+It’s user-friendly and eliminates guesswork in spark testing.

 2. Check the Kill Switch (On/Off Switch)

-A faulty or shorted kill switch is one of the most common reasons for no spark.
+A faulty or shorted kill switch is a common cause of no spark.

 - Ensure the kill switch is in the ON position.